 \subsection{Partial semigroup actions.}

-In this subsection we compare our definition of partial action when restricted to a semigroup with the one presented in \cite{kudryavtseva2023}.
+In this subsection, we compare our definition of partial action when restricted to a semigroup with the one from \cite{kudryavtseva2023}.
 Furthermore, we show that the universal globalization constructed in Section \ref{sec:globalization} coincides with the tensor product globalization when the partial semigroup action is non-degenerate.